Impact

 Risk and Exploitability

-The CVSS score is not provided in the advisory, and no EPSS score is available.
+The CVSS score is 5.3, and the EPSS score is less than 1%, indicating very low but nonzero exploitation probability.
 The vulnerability can be exploited by any actor who possesses Item/Extended Read permission or who can read the Jenkins controller filesystem.
 The attack vector is inferred to be internal to the Jenkins environment, either local or remote, depending on network exposure.
 Given the potential for credential theft, the risk is significant and warrants immediate attention.
-The vulnerability is not listed in CISA's KEV catalogue.
+The vulnerability is not listed in CISA’s KEV catalogue.

 OpenCVE Enrichment